 Produced by Flora archivist Barbara Economon, the prints have been meticulously replicated from the original work using state-of-the-art digital technology.
 A photographic transparency was made of the original art, a tempera painting on paper.
 All aspects of the original artwork have been retained, including minor aging artifacts which in no way detract from the overall impression.

 The image area is 14″ high x 18-1/2″ wide — slightly larger than the original work — and centered on a sheet 17″ high x 22″ wide.
 The unframed prints are on heavyweight (310g) mould-made William Turner stock, a natural white, 100% rag paper with a fine toothy surface manufactured by Hahnemühle, who are renowned for premium-grade archival papers.
-The edition was produced on an Epson 3800Pro large format printer using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.
+The edition was produced using Epson UltraChrome K3 Pigment Ink Technology, resulting in brilliant, velvety color and offering excellent longevity and durability.

 The print will ship flat, securely packaged and guaranteed against bending or dents.
 Print includes a detailed, custom-printed one-sheet with instructions for the proper care of this fine art reproduction.